National Partners

 Make Music partner Hohner has long been a leader in the harmonica field.

-In 2023, for the eleventh straight year, Hohner is generously providing thousands of free harmonicas across dozens of cities for Make Music Day, allowing countless first-time players to start developing the skills to make music throughout the year.
+In 2024, for the twelfth straight year, Hohner is generously providing thousands of free harmonicas across dozens of cities for Make Music Day, allowing countless first-time players to start developing the skills to make music throughout the year.

 Makey Makey

-Makey Makey joins Make Music Day for the second time in 2023!
+Makey Makey joins Make Music Day for the third time in 2024!
 Using this circuit board, plugged into a computer, performers of all levels will turn everyday objects into touchpads and use them to make music.

 Music Performance Trust Fund